 Tour Sites Locations

-The Walk and Bike tour starts and ends at the Three Village Historical Society.
+Biking tour starts and ends at the Three Village Historical Society, 93 North Country Road, Setauket.

-The Kayak Tour start point is the Town of Brookhaven beach on Shore Road in East Setauket.
+Kayak tours start at the Town of Brookhaven Beach on Shore Road in East Setauket.

 Three Village Historical Society